What is lithotripsy?

 Obesity and intestinal gas may interfere with a lithotripsy treatment.

-Not everyone is able to have lithotripsy including those with:
+Not everyone is able to have lithotripsy, including:

-Tell your healthcare provider with you have a heart pacemaker.
-Lithotripsy may be
+Tell your healthcare provider if you have a heart pacemaker.
+Lithotripsy may be done

 precautions.
 Be sure to discuss any concerns with your healthcare provider before

 You may want to ask your healthcare provider about the amount of radiation used during

 lithotripsy.
 It is a good idea to keep a record of your radiation exposure, such as